RayDeeUx/YetAnotherModMenu/support.md

 YetAnotherQOLMod is free software, and I do not take donations.
-(Or feature requests, for that matter.)
+(Or feature requests, for unrelated reasons.)

 Go support these awesome people who made YetAnotherQOLMod possible!